gliptak/lecture-source-py/source/rst/optgrowth.rst

 In theory, since :math:`v^*` is a fixed point, the resulting function should again be :math:`v^*`.

-In practice, we expect some small numerical error
+In practice, we expect some small numerical error:

 .. code-block:: python3